-(A five minute read)
+(A seven minute read)

 In my soon-to-be published memoir, Masterpiece (A Love Story), I talk about ponies, and how there are ponies everywhere.
 Ponies are the obsession of Little Johnny, and he wants one more than anything.
 One day when his dad had a truckload of manure delivered as fertilizer, Johnny started digging through it.
 His logic was, with that much manure, there must be a pony in there somewhere!